8 6 8

 Some Final Thoughts

-How does exercise improve brain function is a vital piece of information we all need to know in order to make the best decisions in life.
+How exercise improves brain function is a vital piece of information we all need to know in order to make the best decisions in life.

-If not eating an apple would cause brain cancer then you would make sure to eat them.
+If not eating an apple would cause brain cancer then you would make sure to eat them?
+Right?

 And it has nothing to do with luck and everything to do with exercising.
 Exercising can be any form of physical movement but the more parts you use to do it the more effective.